enochyl/aero552/README.md

 # aero552
-# This repository contains work from AERO 552 - Aerospace Information Systems
+# This repository contains coursework for AERO 552 Aerospace Information Systems